The support that donors give to educational institutions is invaluable.

 You’d probably feel awkward.

-You probably harbor the same sentiment when you have to pick up the phone and reach out to people you have never contacted before and ask them for a donation.
+That’s very likely the same sentiment your student fundraisers harbor when they have to pick up the phone and reach out to people they have never contacted before and ask them for a donation.

 So, how to make this less uncomfortable for both parties?